balancer/scaffold-balancer-v3/README.md

 Where we go from here

 ***
-# 🏗︎ Built Using Scaffold Balancer v3
+# Getting Started with Scaffold Balancer v3

 A starter kit for building on top of Balancer v3.
 Accelerate the process of creating custom pools and hooks contracts.
 Concentrate on mastering the core concepts within a swift and responsive environment augmented by a local fork and a frontend pool operations playground.